asmitbm/contributors-guide/README.md

 * [Weaviate's YouTube Channel](https://www.youtube.com/c/SeMI-and-Weaviate/featured):

-     This channel is about all topics around vector search, and about the open-source vector search engine Weaviate.
-You will find informative podcasts and live demostration of different modules here.
+     This channel is about all topics around Weaviate and vector search in general.
+You will find informative podcasts and live demonstration of different modules here.

-## Ways of Contributing
+# Join Weaviate Community

+To get involved with our community, please make sure you are familiar with the project's [Code of Conduct](https://www.semi.technology/playbooks/misc/code-of-conduct.html).

+We understand that navigating a new open source project can be difficult, and that it takes time to become acquainted with the code base.
+If at any point of time, you face any difficulties, don't hesitate to ask your doubts in `#general` channel on our [Slack](https://weaviate.slack.com/).
+Our team and community will help you solve your problem.

+Reach out to members of the community, introduce yourself, and share your ideas/doubts.
+Tell them about your areas of interest and what technologies you are using to build your projects.
+The more they know about you, the better they will be able to match project requirements to your interests and abilities.

+Subscribe to our [Newsletter](http://weaviate-newsletter.semi.technology/) to stay updated on the project's status.